|

 and the transmission, no computer signals will reach the

-affect on the transmission as what taking away supplied power
+affect on the transmission as what simply taking away supplied power

 to the shift and